 As a starting point, here are four recent models which have delivered high customer satisfaction ratings.
 After reading this article, if you want a deeper dive into what to look for when shopping for a new GPS stereo, check out our in-dash navigation buying guide.

-What makes these favorites?
+What makes these in-dash nav favorites?

 The navigation models we highlight below are not only some of our best-selling stereos.
 They have also earned an average Crutchfield customer rating of 4 (or more) stars*, which means that our customers really like the receivers once they've spent some time with them.